IEEEBerkeley/hope-www/labs/charger/schematic.rst

 - Do you want to be able to turn your charger on and off via Bluetooth?

 - When do you stop? (probably around bullets 2 or 3; why?)

+In this lab, we'll give you your high-level specifications:

+- Input voltage range covering 9-24V DC

+- 1x USB Battery Charging 1.2-compliant USB charging port

+- Green LED indicating that the charger is connected to a powered DC outlet

+- (optional) Other functionality like protection circuitry as mentioned in `The Big Picture`_

+- Minimum cost

 Understanding USB
 -----------------